Skip to content

 multiqc -n 020_r_multiqc_mouseMT.html -f --title raw_fastq 010_d_fastqc/

-On the cluster, this script is also in /shared/data/Solutions/mouseMT/020_s_multiqc.sh
+On the server, this script is also in /data/Solutions/mouseMT/020_s_multiqc.sh

 Download the results of this script